pauljnav/pauljnav.github.io/_posts/2024-07-10-Atlassian-Doc-Format-ADF-Representation.md

 ## Atlassian Document Format (ADF)

-JSON representation
-I work with Jira day to day and the company has migrated to the Atlassian cloud, my PowerShell day to day scripts need updating from their on-prem versions, and while working on that project, I found what was working ok for on-prem, was failing when I tried to create a new issue in the cloud.
-Turns out, the issue was my code not being aware of the Atlassian Document Format
+I work with Jira day to day and we have migrated Jira to the Atlassian cloud platform.
+While working on that, I discovered parts that worked for on-prem didnt work for cloud.
+One of those was the creation of a new jira issue using the `/issue` endpont, and it turns out that was failing was because my code was defined (by accident) with "latest" as the rest api version.
+And with api version 3 (the beta) being the latest, my niw issue request failed because it was not using the Atlassian Document Format (ADF) for certain text fields.
+I have adjusted my scripts to specify version 2, and I they dont need to use ADF, but ADF is the interesting topic for this blog.

-## Well what is it and what is is used for?
+## What is AFD and what is is used for?

 According to https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/
 The Atlassian Document Format (ADF) represents rich text stored in Atlassian products.
 ADF is a JSON-based format for representing rich text documents in Atlassian applications.
 It allows for a structured representation of content, including text, paragraphs, lists, tables, and other rich text elements.
 The format is used by Atlassian products such as Jira and Confluence to store and render rich text content.
 The generated ADF JSON structure will include the version, document type, and content with a paragraph type containing the provided text.

+Version 3 of the Jira Cloud platform REST API provides support for the Atlassian Document Format (ADF), and version 3 is the latest version but is in beta.
+While version 2 is the released version, which is not supporting Atlassian Document Format.
+The example below was used with REST version 3 ("latest") successfully so maybe it can help you.

 ### For more information on ADF, see the Atlassian documentation: